tsinis/sealed_world/packages/world_countries/example/README.md

 Please see the original [LICENSE](./lib/routing/LICENSE) and [AUTHORS](./lib/routing/AUTHORS) files for the full text of the BSD 3-Clause License and original authors list.

-This project using [EmojiOne Fonts](https://github.com/adobe-fonts/emojione-color) as an example.
-You can read more about it in the [fonts/EmojiOne](./assets/fonts/EmojiOne/) directory.
+This project using [OpenMoji Fonts](https://github.com/hfg-gmuend/openmoji) as an example of custom `EmojiFlag` usage.
+You can read more about it and it's license in the [fonts/OpenMoji](./assets/fonts/OpenMoji/) directory.

 ## License